Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 man in Clinton county, will be ninety-

-i two years old January 1st.
+two years old January 1st.

-The Presbyterian synod, holdin
+—— The Presbyterian synced, holdin

 its session at Altoona, closed its labors

-prominent Tuesday evening and adjourned to meet
+| Tuesday evening and adjourned to meet

-next year on the third Thursday of Oc-
+next year on the third Thursday of Oc- |

-| tober at Wheeling, West Virginia.
+tober at Wheeling, West Virginia.

-This synod represents the ancient home
+This synod represents the ancient home |

-| of Presbyterianism in this land, and em- |
+of Presbyterianism in this land, and em-

 braces about one-sixth of its churches,

-| ministry and membership.
+ministry and membership.

-Newton 8.
-Bailey, for some time
+Newton S. Bailey, for some time

 editor of the Daily News, of this place,